-Purchasing a home can be a complicated process, especially for first-time buyers who are just learning the ropes.
-But one thing that doesn’t have to be overly complicated is a VA mortgage loan.
-Designed for veterans, these mortgages can be a great deal—especially for buyers who are struggling to save for a down payment.
+Purchasing a home can be a complicated process.
+That's especially true for first-time buyers who are just learning the ropes.
+But one thing that doesn’t have to be overly complex is a VA mortgage loan.
+There are many loan benefits for this type of mortgage.
+Designed for veterans, service members, and surviving spouses, these mortgages can be a great deal—especially for buyers who are struggling to save for a down payment.

-VA mortgage loans have certain eligibility criteria that must be met along with program specific forms to complete prior to applying for a VA mortgage.
+VA mortgage loans have specific eligibility criteria that must be met along with program-specific forms to complete before applying for a VA mortgage.
 So that you can confidently prepare yourself for the process ahead and decide if a VA mortgage is right for you, let’s walk through several of the most commonly asked questions and facts you might not know about the program.

-2. How is a VA mortgage loan different from a traditional mortgage?
+2. How is a VA home loan different from a traditional mortgage?

 3. Who is eligible for a VA mortgage loan?

-Many current and former members of the military—including reservists and National Guard members—are eligible to apply for a VA mortgage loan.
+Many current and former military members—including reservists and National Guard members—are eligible to apply for a VA mortgage loan.
 In certain conditions, surviving spouses may also be eligible.
-You will need to meet specific service requirements—ranging from 90 days to six years, depending on type of service.
+You will need to meet specific service requirements—ranging from 90 days to six years, depending on the type of service.
 Check with the Department of Veterans Affairs for complete eligibility requirements.

-If you’re eligible, you’ll need to get a Certificate of Eligibility (COE), which confirms your military service, to apply for a VA mortgage loan from a lender.
+If you’re eligible, you’ll need to get a Certificate of Eligibility (COE).
+That confirms your military service to apply for a VA mortgage loan from a lender.
 You can apply online, through the mail, or potentially through your lender.
-If you’re applying through your lender, the electronic system could confirm eligibility within a few minutes—but if you’re applying by mail, be aware the process could take some time.
+If you’re applying through your credit union, bank, or mortgage broker, the electronic system could confirm eligibility within a few minutes.
+But, if you’re applying by mail, be aware the process could take some time.

 4. How do you get a VA mortgage loan?

-However, even if you qualify for a VA mortgage loan, a lender can still decide to turn you down due to poor credit.
-As with any major loan, it is always best to ensure your credit is in good shape before you apply.
+The VA does not require any minimum credit score.
+But lenders will have their own requirements and can still decide to turn you down due to poor credit.
+As with any significant loan, it is always best to ensure your credit is in good shape before you apply.

 5. Are there any fees associated with the VA Home Loan program?

 Yes.
 Required by law, the VA Home Loan program does charge an up-front VA funding fee.
-The fee ranges from 1.4 percent to 3.6 percent depending upon the following conditions:
+For a purchase loan, the fee ranges from 1.4 percent to 3.6 percent, depending upon the following conditions:

-- How much of a down payment you are able to make (down payments over 10 percent get lower funding fees)
+- How much of a down payment you can make (down payments over 10 percent get lower funding fees)

 - Whether this is the first time you’ve used your VA mortgage loan entitlement (subsequent uses pay higher funding fees)